Hey pals! It’s me, writing from the authentic and original Lawrence, Kansas.

 Coming back to America is draining for me both physically from the flight and mentally with all the batshit politics.
 But, at least being back in Lawrence, I see people who continue to speak out and stand up for what’s right.
 And, maybe Kansas isn’t the top of the list for visits to America but I’m pretty proud to call Lawrence my hometown.
 Especially now because, admit all the current bullshit, we still remember our history and try each day to do the right thing.

-And, I hope when the rest of Roseneath visits they’ll be able to see that too.
+And, I hope when friends visit they’ll be able to see that too.